Make a virtual visit! View the information boards

 • Whittington’s Tea Barge: Operates between March – October; fancy a cup of tea and a slice of delicious cake?
 Whittington’s will be very happy to accommodate you by the Thames near Reading Bridge.
 Find out more here.

 • Christchurch Meadows & Hills Meadows: Our site is located next to two of the three parks in this part of Reading.
-The Turbine House visible and accessible from the Hills Meadow car park off George Street.
+The turbine house is visible from the Hills Meadow car park off George Street, and you can walk from their to see the hydro scheme close up.

 • Kings Meadow: On the other side of the Thames?
 Kings Meadow is a wide open park with the Thames Path running through it.
 You get a wonderful view and photography opportunity of our site just in front of Caversham Lock.